 Evan J. Yegelwel

-EVAN J. YEGELWEL is a partner of the law firm of Terrell Hogan Yegelwel, P.A. and has been a member of the firm for over 29 years.
-He is a Florida and National Board Certified Civil Trial Lawyer and is National Board Certified in Civil Pretrial Practice, has focused his personal practice in the field of personal injury, products liability and mass torts.
+EVAN J. YEGELWEL is a partner of the law firm of Terrell Hogan Yegelwel, P.A. and has been a member of the firm for over 30 years.
+He is a Florida and National Board Certified Civil Trial Lawyer, has focused his personal practice in the field of personal injury, products liability and mass torts.

 Mr. Yegelwel chaired the Jacksonville Bar Association trial advocacy retreat seminar for almost a decade.
 He has chaired seminars for the Academy of Florida Trial Lawyers and has lectured nationally and internationally on toxic torts.
-He was a member of The Florida Bar Grievance Committee 1992–1995 and 2011 to present serving as Chair of the Fourth Judicial Circuit Greivance Committee, and is currently a member of the Jacksonville Bar Association, American Bar Association, Florida Justice Association (formerly Academy of Florida Trial Lawyers), Endowment for Academy Giving to Law and Education and American Association for Justice (formerly Association of Trial Lawyers of America).
+He was a member of The Florida Bar Grievance Committee 1992–1995 and 2011 to 2014, and serving as Chair of the Fourth Judicial Circuit Grievance Committee in 2014, and is currently a member of the Jacksonville Bar Association, American Bar Association, Florida Justice Association (formerly Academy of Florida Trial Lawyers), Endowment for Academy Giving to Law and Education and American Association for Justice (formerly Association of Trial Lawyers of America).
 He served on the Executive Committee of the Chester Bedell Inn of Court, served as Counselor for the Chester Bedell Inn of Court (Emeritus), and is past-President (2003) of the Jacksonville Chapter of the American Board of Trial Advocates (ABOTA).

 Mr. Yegelwel graduated from Rutgers College in 1977 (B.A. with Highest Honors) and was elected into Phi Beta Kappa.
-He graduated from the University of Florida, Holland Law Center in 1980 (J.D. with Honors) and was elected into the Order of the Coif.
+He graduated from the University of Florida, Holland Law Center in 1980 (J.D. with Honors), received the Book Award in Law and Medicine, and was elected into the Order of the Coif.